CelestialSimulations/Light-Speed-Sim/README.md

 * `shipname` is just a placeholder for what you want to call the ship.
 * `build()` is used to create the shape of the ship.
 * `fly(rate, rmillis)` is used to make the ship fly at a certain rate.
-You can define the rate, but it must always a second parameter called `rmillis`.
+You can define the rate, but it must always have a second parameter called `rmillis`.
 * `burn()` BURNS the ship.
 * `destroy()` DESTROYS the ship.